Frequently Asked Questions

 Almost all students use mobile phones on campus these days.
 We recommend getting a pre-paid mobile phone and plan while you are here.
 In addition, high-speed internet access is available throughout campus, both wired and wireless.

 Messages may also be left for you at the International Programs Office at 909.621.8308.
 The office is open Monday through Friday, 8 a.m. to noon and 1 to 5 p.m.

 Do I need to bring a laptop/desktop computer?

 The Fletcher-Jones Language Laboratory is equipped with computer workstations, audio and text resources, direct Internet access, and a wealth of language, cultural, and educational resources.
-Video workstations enable individuals, pairs, and small groups to access audio and video satellite programming from all over the world.

 When and how will I get my textbooks?

 You can obtain your textbooks at the College bookstore after classes begin.
 The instructors will provide you with a book list for each class..

 What facilities are available for me to use?